SmbatYeranyan/theHive/README.md

 ### Design and Model: ###

 This model demonstrates the design and shape of the Hive using plain paper.
-The final result will be done in **Carbon**
+The final result will be done using **Carbon**.
 ![alt tag](http://i.imgur.com/84H0V80.jpg?1)